-15.4.
+11.4.
 Perform Calculations

 Pressing Run Connectivity Analysis opens a window with a summary of the Connectivity Analysis Settings.
 All selected methods are listed.

 If non-parametric methods are planned to be computed (Granger Causality, Partial Directed Coherence, or Directed Transfer Function) the related settings are also displayed.

 If any of the values need to be changed, it is possible to return to the Set Parameters work step by pressing Cancel and the Previous button.
-Confirming the summary window with OK will start the timefrequency analysis.
+Confirming the summary window with OK will start the connectivity analysis.

 Please note that depending on the selected connectivity method, the number of iterations in non-parametric settings, number of channels/sources and data points, the computation might take several minutes.

-After finalizing the computation the results are displayed:
+After finalizing the computation, the results are displayed:

-In the Main Window, results are displayed either in a grid view to show all connectivity patterns in one view, or in a 3D view (15.4.1), which shows either connectivity with connection strength encoded by thickness of connecting arrows, or the sum of inflow/outflow.
+In the Main Window, results are displayed either in a grid view to show all connectivity patterns in one view, or in a 3D view (11.4.1), which shows either connectivity with connection strength encoded by thickness of connecting arrows, or the sum of inflow/outflow.

 The left Detail Window displays backward connectivity between channels / sources indicated by row and column in Top Window (Left and Right Source in selection widget).

 The right Detail Window displays forward connectivity between channels / sources indicated by row and column in Top Window (Left and Right Source in selection widget).

-Note that the color map for showing the data can be changed in the View menu: For Imaginary part of Coherency display, the currently selected diverging color map is used; for display of any other connectivity method, the currently selected sequential color map is used.
+Note that the color map for showing the data can be changed in the View menu: for display of Imaginary part of Coherency and Weighted Phase Lag Index, the currently selected diverging color map is used; for display of the other connectivity methods, the currently selected sequential color map is used.
 When hovering over the left or right detail window, the value of connectivity for the given time-frequency sample is displayed in a tooltip text.